Bachelor of Data Science (Honours)

 - 17 credit points of core units

-- 3 credit points of data science capstone units
+- 3 credit points of capstone units

 - 8 credit points which may comprise of: